In the Netherlands, you may require 2 permits from the municipal authorities if you want to place gaming machines in your catering establishment:

 There are several suppliers in the Netherlands who offer this kind of training.

 Payment options gaming machines

 In your catering establishment or amusement arcade clients are allowed to pay with coins or paper money up to €50.
 You can also use an electronic payment system (cashless play).
 In that case your clients need a chip or smartcard with which they can operate the gaming machines.
-To be able to offer this service, you will need an exemption from the Games of Chance Authority (Kansspelautoriteit).
+To be able to offer this service, you will need an exemption from the Netherlands Gaming Authority.